AdobeDocs/experience-manager-core-components.en/help/developing/including-clientlibs.md

 ---
-title: Including Client Libraries
+title: Client Libraries and the Core Components
-description: There are a number of different ways to include client libraries depending on your use case.
+description: The Core Components come with a number of client libraries and offer the ability to include your own.
 role: Architect, Developer, Admin
 exl-id: 84e7c178-247b-42a2-99bf-6d1699ecee14
 ---

+# Client Libraries and the Core Components {#client-libraries}

+The Core Components come with a number of client libraries and offer the ability to include your own.

+## Provided Client Libraries {#provided}

+The Core Components provide the following client libraries out-of-the-box.

+* The **site** clientlibs provide the minimalistic functional behavior of the components that is to be applied to the site.
+  * They serve as a starting point to accelerate projects, with implementations encouraged to extend and [customize them](/help/developing/customizing.md) to achieve the desired appearance and functionality.
+* The **editor** clientlibs are applied to the authoring dialog to ensure its expected functionality and appearance.
+* The **editorhook** clientlibs are applied to the site when loaded in edit mode.
+  * They contain JavaScript code executed on editor-triggered events, facilitating the initialization of dynamic functionality.
+* Some components may have specific additional clientlibs designed for use in particular situations, such as when employed alongside [Dynamic Media](/help/components/image.md#dynamic-media) for example.

-# Including Client Libraries {#including-client-libraries}
+## Including Client Libraries {#including}

 There are a number of different ways to include [client libraries](/help/developing/archetype/front-end.md#clientlibs) depending on your use case.
-This document provides examples and sample [HTL snippets](https://experienceleague.adobe.com/docs/experience-manager-htl/using/overview.html) for each.
+The following are examples with sample [HTL snippets](https://experienceleague.adobe.com/docs/experience-manager-htl/using/overview.html) for each.

-## Recommended Default Usage {#recommended-default-usage}
+### Recommended Default Usage {#recommended-default-usage}

 If you don't have time to investigate what's best in your situation, then include your client libraries by placing the following HTL lines inside your page `head` element: